 Our materials research is focused on the development of new non-linear optical materials (though additional projects exploring other types of materials have been pursued).
 We use a range of deposition and growth methods, including polymerization reactions (grafting to/from), spin-coating, and VLS growth, to create the materials.
 This flexibility has enabled the development of UV responsive polymers, biodegradable materials, and fluorescent nanomaterials for flexible photonics, smart sensors, and nanotherapeutics applications.

 By combining advances in materials and/or optics, we are creating new approaches for detecting and characterizing biological systems, such as tissue slices and blood samples.
 For example, by developing a new nanoparticle with enhanced optical properties, we can improve imaging performance or by developing a fully integrated mechanical profiler, we can create a portable system for characterization tissue elasticity.
 Many of these projects also involve bioinformatics components and collaborations with the medical school to accelerate translation.

 We are actively engaged in developing new types of resonant and non-resonant optical devices for both telecomunications and bio/chem characterization applications.
-By combining our new materials with existing or new optical device geometries, we can create and study new physical phenomena or create new approaches for characterizing biological/chemical systems.
+By combining our new materials with existing or new optical device geometries, we can create and study new nonlinear optical phenomena, develop new types of hybrid frequency combs, or create new approaches for characterizing biological/chemical systems.